Harold Hamm School of Geology and Geological Engineering (GEOL, GEOE)

 GEOE 301.
 Petrophysics.
 3 Credits.

 Mineral and rock formation, identification and petrophysical properties, particularly with respect to porous rocks and their interactions with fluids.
 Prerequisite: GEOE 203.
 Corequisite: GEOE 301L.
-S, odd years.
+S.

 GEOE 301L.
 Petrophysics Laboratory.
 1 Credit.